People have a fever, chills, and drenching sweats and sometimes chest pain, difficulty breathing, and a cough.

 The infection may spread to the skin, bones, reproductive and urinary tracts, and tissues covering the brain, causing swelling, pain, and other symptoms.

 A sample of infected sputum or tissues is removed and sent for culture, and a chest x-ray is taken.

 Antifungal drugs must be taken for months.

-Spores of Blastomyces probably enter the body through the airways when the spores are inhaled.
+Spores of Blastomyces enter the body through the airways when the spores are inhaled.
 Thus, blastomycosis affects primarily the lungs, but the fungi occasionally spread through the bloodstream to other areas of the body, most commonly the skin.
 It can also spread to the prostate gland, epididymides, testes, seminal vesicles, kidneys, vertebrae, ends of long bones, the deepest layer of the skin, central nervous system, the membranes lining the mouth or nose, thyroid gland, lymph nodes, and bone marrow.

 When symptoms do occur, they can begin abruptly or gradually.
 They include a fever, chills, and drenching sweats.
-Chest pain, difficulty breathing, and a cough that may or may not bring up sputum may also develop.
+Chest pain, difficulty breathing, and a hacking cough that may or may not bring up sputum may also develop.
 The lung infection usually progresses slowly, but people sometimes get better without treatment.
 In some people, infection progresses rapidly.

-Occasionally, fungi spread to the tissues that cover the brain and spinal cord (meninges), causing fungal meningitis.
+Fungi can spread to the tissues that cover the brain and spinal cord (meninges), causing fungal meningitis.
 Abscesses may develop in the brain.
 This infection can cause headache and confusion.

-Blastomycosis may be treated with amphotericin B, given intravenously, or itraconazole or voriconazole, given by mouth.
-With treatment, people begin to feel better fairly quickly, but the drug must be continued for 6 to 12 months or sometimes longer.
-Without treatment, blastomycosis slowly worsens and leads to death.
+With treatment, people begin to feel better fairly quickly, but the drugs must be continued for 6 to 12 months or sometimes longer.
+Without treatment, blastomycosis slowly worsens and, rarely, leads to death.

 Drugs Mentioned In This Article